Military–entertainment complex: Professional sports

 The U.S. military has provided $53 million in funding to professional sports organizations in exchange for pro-military messaging, such as a "salute" to active duty soldiers and war veterans.
 This practice is common in the NFL and NASCAR with the latter's "NASCAR Salutes" program running through the entirety of May.

+Online content creation

+In 2023, DoD approved funds for a production assistance agreement with YouTube star MrBeast for content on hurricane relief in Puerto Rico.
+However, the trip did not end up materializing and the agreement was cancelled.